cedardevs/onestop/api-search/src/integrationTest/resources/generic/time_filter/README.md

 # Important ES Note

-bulkData.txt must end in a blank line, or the bulk load will skip the last result.
+- bulkData.txt must end in a blank line, or the bulk load will skip the last result.
+- For all queries, the full response is requested so we have access to all time fields.
+- Max result limit is explicitly declared (page object in query) since more than the default of 10 can be returned since our test data set is fairly large.

 # Test cases:

-The ids of the testcases are indicative of what the result is intended to test.
+The ids of the test cases are indicative of what the result is intended to test.

 - 1-20: test edge cases of set logic for different types of date ranges combined with different query relations
-- z1, z2, etc: test queries that involve zeros
 - p1, p2, etc: test paleo dates.

 For simplicity, datetime records do not also have beginYear and endYear set, so that those test cases don't pollute year filter tests.
-In real records, if it has a beginDate, the beginYear should match (eg 2000-01-01 should also have a beginYear of 2000)
+In real records, if it has a beginDate, the beginYear will match (e.g. 2000-01-01 will also have a beginYear of 2000)

 # Structure of query and results chosen: